 When we experience adversity, and we all experience it at some point, we tend to think all is lost.
-Instead, take inventory of what is changed and what is still the same.
+Instead, take inventory of what has changed and what is still the same.

 Acknowledging what remains and is the same helps broaden your perspective.
 Then, express your gratitude for what remains.